Project Cost - $8.2 million

 Trine youth hockey director will share her love of the game

-Once she arrives on campus April 3, Amy Alt will get an assist in bringing those dreams to fruition through a grant the university received from the Dekko Foundation.
+Amy Alt is looking forward to making hockey dreams come true for local youth.
+She will get an assist in bringing those dreams to fruition through a grant the university received from the Dekko Foundation.
 Part of the grant will cover the cost of equipment for the youth who take part in Trine’s programs.

 Alt comes to Trine from Chaska, Minnesota, most recently serving as the program director and coach for the Herb Brooks Foundation in Blaine.
 Named for the coach of the U.S.A. hockey “Miracle on Ice” team in the 1980 Olympics, the foundation works to make hockey more accessible to players of all levels in backgrounds.
 Prior her to her work there, she pioneered and helped build several programs during her time as a player, coach and director in Minnesota and Colorado.